General Data Protection Regulations Policy

 This policy applies to:

-- All branches of Skratch AV Limited
+- All branches of Skratch Enterprises Limited

 It applies to all data that the company holds relating to identifiable individuals, even if that information technically falls outside of the General Data Protection Regulations.
 This can include: